Skip to main content

 In order to identify these households, program staff will need to verify the information provided in their applications.
 For example, applicants can state their income on the application and that it may fall below 50% of the area median income, but the applicant will not receive this priority until the household income is verified by the program staff.
 The listed repairs will also be verified via the process below.
 If listed repairs are found to not be needed upon inspection, ACTION may move onto the next applicant.

-Following initial application of the randomization process in July 2023, a second round of applications will be accepted for one month in the Fall.
-At that point, the randomization process will again be implemented.
-The process may be tweaked or changed depending upon outcomes of the first round.
+Following application of the randomization process in November 2023, additional rounds of applications may be accepted depending upon funding availability.
+At those points, the randomization process will again be implemented.
+The process may be tweaked or changed depending upon outcomes of the previous rounds.

 Determining the amount of assistance